Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

     mediaSource.VideoResolution = new Size(640, 480);
     ```
     > [!NOTE]
     > Some types of media sources support dynamic resolution change while streaming.
-Otherwise `InvalidOperationException` exception will be thrown.
+Otherwise the `InvalidOperationException` exception will be thrown.

-8. To set or get the video frame rate to a media source, use the `VideoFrameRate()` property:
+8. To set or get the video frame rate to a media source, use the `VideoFrameRate` property:

     ```csharp
     mediaSource.VideoFrameRate = 15;